julianfigueroaGL/gorilla-cast-docs/docs/advanced/plugins/plugins.md

 ### Modyfing Vue Instances

-You can modify the Vue prototype in case you want to add a property or method to component instances with no need of injection mechanism
+You can modify the Vue prototype in case you want to add a property or method to component instances with no need of injection mechanism.

 ```js
 const FirstPlugin {